DavidGomez-dev/wenospeakamericano/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-title: "We No Speak Americano | Book to emigrate to United States"
+title: "We No Speak Americano | Book to emigrate to the United States"
 layout: splash-hero
 lang: en-US
 menu: false